 |Usual work hours|

 Ready to start making your expat dream a reality?
-Get the 6x cheaper Wise Multi-currency Account — the account for international people.
+Get a Wise Account — the account for international people.

 Open your account for free online with no minimum balance and no monthly fees, and get local bank details for New Zealand before you even make your move.
 You’ll also have a USD receiving account so you can get paid fee free from both the US and New Zealand, and can hold, manage and spend your money any way you like.
 Switch between currencies using the real exchange rate, spend and make withdrawals with the Wise debit card, and keep on top of it all, on the go, from your smartphone.
 Simple.